ashuftw/working-notes/content/Literature/260413 Energy Transition.md

 ## Why and how: Push and pull factors
 ![[../../Files/Pasted image 20260413165309.png|center|600]]
 ## Urgency: Planetary Boundaries
 Planetary boundaries define a safe operating space for life on earth, based on the earth's ability to absorb human impact.
-Breaking the boundary results in changing those operating spaces irreversibely.
+Breaking the boundary results in changing those operating spaces irreversibly.
 ![[../../Files/Pasted image 20260413165446.png|center|450]]

 - 7 of the 9 planetary boundaries have been crossed.